When it comes to wintertime on Mt. Bachelor, there’s only one place that will satisfy all your adventurous needs.

 Wanderlust is a tour company based in Bend that offers off-trail snowshoe tours tailored to your experience level.
 The tours explore the wilderness around Mt.
 Bachelor and the Deschutes National Forest.

-Fees are $80 for adults and $60 for children 11 and under, and that includes snowshoes plus some hot cocoa.
+The tour includes snowshoes plus some hot cocoa.
 Tours last about four hours and are a great way to explore the pristine Mt.
 Bachelor area.

 Now, no huge mountain resort would be complete without a section for good old tubing.
 So Mt.
 Bachelor fills this need with the Snowblast Tubing Park.